-All positions at Community Living Australia require different types of qualification and experience as relevant to the role itself.
+All positions with Community Living Australia require different types of qualification and experience as relevant to the role itself.
 You will find this information located in the 'Skills & Experience' section towards the end of each Position Description.

-Specifically for the role of Support Worker we look for the following qualifications:
+Specifically, for the role of Support Worker we look for the following qualifications:

 - Certificate III in Individualised Support (Disability) and/or equivalent

 - DCSI Child-Related Clearance

 2. How do I apply for a position with Community Living Australia?

 Simply go to our 'Current Vacancies' page to see what positions we currently have available.
 If one is of interest to you complete the online application form.